duk/Frontend-Lessons/README.md

 At some point of my career, I got lazy.
 And others too.
 Whenever there is a new project kickoff meeting, I hear people blurting out 'let's just use bootstrap!', 'let's just use reactjs!', 'let's use angularjs!'

-That mentality is why you are stuck at where you are and that why I am stuck at where I am.
+That mentality is why you are stuck at where you are and that's why I am stuck at where I am.
 After spending years reading books on all kind of stuff, I came to realize only "mastery" can truly set me free.

 And using `bootstrap` will not set you free.
 By doing that you are turning yourself into an average cog who can easily be replaced; after all, anyone can build a website with `bootstrap`